COP v26.03:Durability; Accessories

 Sealing washers must be non-conductive to prevent electrical contact between the screw, the metal washer and the cladding surface.

-Steel cladding screws can be subject to hydrogen embrittlement when they are hot dipped galvanised.
-Alternative methods of galvanising, such as peen plating and other metallic coatings, are generally used in combination with an organic coating.
+Steel cladding screws can be subject to hydrogen embrittlement when they are hot-dipped galvanised.
+Alternative methods of galvanising, such as peen plating and other metallic coatings, in combination with an organic coating, are generally used for self-drilling screws.

-Care should be taken to minimise damage to the head of the nail or screw when using colour matched painted hot-dipped galvanised nails, bolts and screws.
+Care should be taken to minimise damage to the head of the screw when using pre-painted, hot-dipped galvanised fasteners.

 Sandblasting in exposed conditions can significantly reduce the coating thickness and the longevity of the fastener.